Juanma1313/diyshop/README.md

 Public access to this website can be made completely anonymous, allowing the users to browse the entire published repository, and encouraging them to register on a permanent basis, which will also allow users to mark which projects are their favourites.

-In the first stage of implementation, people of any age and skill level could explore the projects named "Things" that are publicly presented in this repository, and use the DIY project published instructions to replicate them.
-The contents of the projects (things) were uploaded into the repository by the creator users whom require private access with certain privileges, assigned by an administrator, in order to access the repository management system.
+In the first stage of implementation (**DIY Site**), people of any age and skill level could explore the projects named "Things" that are publicly presented in this repository, and use the DIY project published instructions to replicate them.
+The contents of the projects (things) were uploaded into the repository by the creator users whom require private access, with certain privileges assigned by an administrator, in order to access the repository management system.

-In this second fase, we expand the initial implementation to include E-Commerce functionality, including features like user profiles, shopping kart, online payment, e-mail confirmation, allow users to add content trough website pages, sofisticated message notification for the user, product search capabilities, product navigation using categories, links to Facebook busines page and newsleter subscription.
+In this second fase (**DIY Shop**), we expand the initial implementation to include E-Commerce functionality, including features like user profiles, shopping kart, online payment, e-mail confirmation, allow users to add content trough website pages, sofisticated message notification for the user, product search capabilities, product navigation using categories, links to Facebook busines page and newsleter subscription.

 From a technical standpoint, this site is implemented in Python, JavaScript, HTML and CSS languages, on the Django framework and using MVC design.
 It includes user authentication, email validation and full CRUD functionality to manage the content of the repository.